INLAND NW ROUTES

 To ski, is to live.

-The greatest gift you can give another, is the gift of nature.
+The greatest gift you can give another, is the gift of Nature.

 that will be in your friends thots forever.

-Share your knowledge, guide those who can't find their way.
+Guide those who can't find their way.

 It is our purpose, it is our way.